benoitc/gunicorn/docs/source/settings.rst

 The default class (``gunicorn.glogging.Logger``) handle most of normal usages in logging.
 It provides error and access logging.

-You can provide your own worker by giving Gunicorn a Python path to a subclass like ``gunicorn.glogging.Logger``.
+You can provide your own logger by giving Gunicorn a Python path to a subclass like ``gunicorn.glogging.Logger``.
-Alternatively the syntax can also load the Logger class with ``egg:gunicorn#simple``.

 .. _logconfig: